CAR ACCIDENT INSURANCE BENEFITS LAWYER – MN INJURY ATTORNEYS

 No-Fault Benefits (standard required coverage in every Minnesota auto policy)

-Also referred to as “PIP” benefits: Minnesota law requires your auto insurance policy to pay the first $20,000 in medical expenses and $20,000 in wage loss benefits if you are injured in a car accident.
+Also referred to as “PIP” benefits: Minnesota law requires your auto insurance policy to pay your initial medical expenses if you are injured in a car accident.
+There is also reimbursement of lost income.
+Your insurance must pay up to $20,000 medical and $20,000 income.
 You are entitled to these benefits REGARDLESS OF WHO IS AT FAULT (hence the name “No-Fault” benefits).
 Your initial medical bills are paid by your auto insurance, even if the other driver was at fault.

 No-Fault is a confusing concept for many people.
 However, our top Minnesota auto accident insurance lawyers explain no-fault issues to our clients every day.
 Some insurance companies are difficult to deal with regarding No-Fault benefits.